awsdocs/amazon-rekognition-developer-guide/doc_source/API_StartContentModeration.md

 Required: No

  ** [NotificationChannel](#API_StartContentModeration_RequestSyntax) **   <a name="rekognition-StartContentModeration-request-NotificationChannel"></a>
-The Amazon SNS topic ARN that you want Amazon Rekognition Video to publish the completion status of the content moderation analysis to\.
+The Amazon SNS topic ARN that you want Amazon Rekognition Video to publish the completion status of the unsafe content analysis to\.
 Type: [NotificationChannel](API_NotificationChannel.md) object
 Required: No

  ** [Video](#API_StartContentModeration_RequestSyntax) **   <a name="rekognition-StartContentModeration-request-Video"></a>
-The video in which you want to moderate content\.
+The video in which you want to detect unsafe content\.
 The video must be stored in an Amazon S3 bucket\.
 Type: [Video](API_Video.md) object
 Required: Yes